The Ghost and Mrs. Muir

 The Ghost and Mrs. Muir is a 1947 American supernatural romantic fantasy film starring Gene Tierney and Rex Harrison.
 It was directed by Joseph L. Mankiewicz, and is based on a 1945 novel written by Josephine Leslie under the pseudonym of R.A.
 Dick.
-In 1945, 20th Century-Fox bought the film rights to the novel, which had published only in the United Kingdom at that time.
+In 1945, 20th Century-Fox bought the film rights to the novel, which had been published only in the United Kingdom at that time.
 It was shot entirely in California.

 Plot

-In early 1900s Britain, (Note: An intertitle at the opening of the film says the setting is at the turn of the century, leaving it ambiguous whether it is late 1890s or early 1900s; later in the film Lucy states "This is the 20th century", clarifying the time frame.) recently widowed Mrs. Lucy Muir moves from London to the seaside village of Whitecliff, despite the disapproval of her in-laws.
-After visiting the local estate agent, she decides to rent a house named Gull Cottage.
-When shown the interior she sees the portrait of the former occupant and owner, a roguish sea captain named Captain Daniel Gregg.
-A ghostly laugh is heard while she is with the agent, who tells her that Gregg committed suicide and that the cottage is haunted.
-Despite this unusual circumstance, she persists in renting Gull Cottage.
+Mrs. Lucy Muir, recently widowed by Edwin, an architect, moves to Whitecliff by the sea, despite her sister-in-law Eva's sharp disapproval, and her mother-in-law Angelica's sadness at Lucy taking away her young daughter Anna, and her loyal housekeeper Martha Huggins.
+The local estate agent Mr. Coombe reluctantly shows her Gull Cottage, in which she sees the portrait of the former owner, the roguish sea captain Daniel Gregg.
+They hear a ghostly laugh – Lucy, unafraid, remarks, "Haunted.
+How perfectly fascinating."
+Coombe claims that Gregg committed suicide, but she persists in renting Gull Cottage, joking, "it's too ridiculous...in the 20th century, to believe in apparitions."

-On the first night after moving in with her young daughter Anna and her loyal housekeeper Martha, Lucy is disturbed by apparitions, but she stands resolute and demands the ghost show himself.
-After Captain Gregg manifests himself, he tells Lucy that his death four years ago was not a suicide, but the result of accidentally kicking the valve on a gas-fired room heater in his sleep.
-Daniel explains that he wants to turn Gull Cottage into a home for retired seamen, thus why he has been frightening away tenants.
-Due to Lucy's headstrong attitude, as well as her appreciation of the house, Daniel reluctantly agrees to allow her to live in Gull Cottage and promises to make himself visible only to her.
+That night, Lucy experiences odd disturbances.
+Resolutely, she demands that the ghost show himself.
+Captain Gregg manifests, explaining his death four years ago wasn't a suicide, but resulted from accidentally kicking the gas heater valve while sleeping.
+He wants Gull Cottage to house retired seamen, thus he frightens away other tenants.
+Due to Lucy's headstrong attitude, and her appreciation of the house, Daniel reluctantly agrees to allow her to remain, promising to materialize only to her.

-Lucy's investment — her only source of income — has dried up, and her in-laws tell her she has no choice but to move back to London.
-However, Daniel has warmed up to her and asks her to stay.
-They decide to write a book, a dictation of his memoirs from his time at sea, from which she will profit.
-During the course of writing the book, they fall in love.
-Both realize it is a hopeless situation, and Daniel tells Lucy that she should find a living man to be with.
-In London, Lucy goes to meet a publisher, Mr. Sproule, and encounters Miles Fairley, a suave author who writes children's books under the pen name Uncle Neddy.
-Mr. Sproule agrees to publish Daniel's lurid and sensational recollections, titled Blood and Swash, providing Lucy with an advance which she uses to buy Gull Cottage.
+Eva and Angelica visit, wanting Lucy to move back to London, as Lucy's gold mine investment — her only source of income — has "petered out" and "stopped paying dividends."
+However Daniel, having warmed to her, asks her to stay, suggesting her in-laws should "shove off."
+They decide to write a book from which she can profit; a dictation of his ocean-going memoirs.
+While writing the book, they fall in love.
+Realizing it's hopeless, Daniel urges Lucy to find a living man.
+Lucy meets London publisher Mr. Sproule, encountering Miles Fairley, a suave author of children's books under the pen name Uncle Neddy.
+Sproule agrees to publish Daniel's lurid and sensational recollections, titled Blood and Swash, providing Lucy with an advance to buy Gull Cottage.